jettdembin/ecommerce/README.md

 # LIQUID CHALLENGE QUESTIONS AND ANSWERS

-{% comment %} Password for website is “password”
+Password for website is “password”
-1. ‘Describe how you would make a line of text in a homepage section editable from theme customization and how you would access this in liquid.’
+# 1. ‘Describe how you would make a line of text in a homepage section editable from theme customization and how you would access this in liquid.’

 Once logged in through Shopify Partners and into the selected website, you must navigate to Sales Channels and into Themes.
 Then you must click Actions on the desired theme that needs to be edited.
 It will give you a dropdown from which you will want to choose edit code.

 Once chosen, you will go to the section that needs to be edited.
-Please see a slider “Section” I added to a Shopify Homepage that I created. https://hillside-coffee2.myshopify.com/ {% endcomment %}
+Please see a slider “Section” I added to a Shopify Homepage that I created. https://hillside-coffee2.myshopify.com/

 <div class="testimonial-slider">